 She has received two National Endowment for the Arts Filmmaking Grants, a National Endowment for the Humanities Media Grant, and Illinois Arts Council Fellowships for Filmmaking, Screenwriting, and New Media.

 Her book, Home Movies and Other Necessary Fictions (University of Minnesota Press), won three awards, including a Special Commendation from the Krasza-Krausz International Book Award, which cited the book for being "an extraordinary blend of autobiographical and film writing which offers a radical new way of thinking and writing about film."
-She is Chair of the Interdisciplinary Arts Department, Columbia College Chicago.
+She is Professor Emeritus, Columbia College Chicago.
 She holds an interdisciplinary Ph.D. in cognitive studies and aesthetics from the University of Wisconsin, Madison.